TheSUPERCD/ATM_Project_in_C/README.md

 	standard C-language does not allow storing big data-type numbers.
 That's why Python had to be used.
 	The python script PrivateKeyGen.py allows the user to pick any n and a public key and this script computes the private key for the decryption of the messege.

+	PrivateKeyGen.py : This Python script generates the private key for given any public key given the prime factors p and q of the number n.
+This script can be used for generating a unique private key for your unique  public key.
+But be sure to use smaller numbers.

 System Requirements: Windows OS with python interpreter installed.